The probabilistic world: Fundamental probabilities

-The present work aims for a reconciliation of these seemingly contradictory aspects.
-It is our goal to formulate an underlying functional integral that constitutes a probability distribution even for the full dynamics of the quantum field theory.
-The standard functional integral with Minkowski signature is either equivalent or a representation of the partial information contained in a subsystem.
+The present work indicates a reconciliation of these seemingly contradictory aspects.
+We formulate an underlying functional integral that constitutes a probability distribution even for the full dynamics of the quantum field theory.
+The standard functional integral with Minkowski signature could either be equivalent to this underlying probability distribution, or be a representation of the partial information contained in a subsystem.
 While we have not yet achieved all steps of this program for realistic quantum field theories, we already provide examples for simple cases as interacting fermions in two dimensions.
+For suitable probabilistic systems we derive the notion of particles and their interaction.
+We explain the origin of the particle-wave duality by discrete possible measurement values of observables and the continuity of the probabilistic information contained in the wave function, density matrix or probability distribution.

-Also space is not introduced as an ``a priori" concept.
+Even though the analogy to quantum field theory may suggest a ``preexisting spacetime'' we introduce neither time nor space as an ``a priori" concept.
 Space, spacetime and geometry emerge as structures among observables in our classical probabilistic setting.
 Spacetime and geometry express relations between observables.
 There is no ``spacetime without matter", where ``matter" includes photons or the gravitational field.
 In particular, a metric can be related to the behavior of the connected correlation function for suitable observables \cite{CWGEO}.
-For suitable probabilistic systems we will derive the notion of particles and their interaction.
-We explain the origin of the particle-wave duality by discrete possible measurement values of observables and the continuity of the probabilistic information contained in the wave function, density matrix or probability distribution.